-The bad news is that bureaucracy and rules change so often that any advice relating to visas, healthcare, education etc., needs to be rechecked for validity often!
+The bad news is that bureaucracy and rules change so often that any advice relating to visas, healthcare, education, etc., needs to be rechecked for validity often!
 Beyond this summary, however, there is an awful lot to get to grips with.

-1) Don’t bank on your family being able to live with you in Qatar
+1. Don’t bank on your family being able to live with you in Qatar

 If you’ve been offered a well-paying job in Qatar, giving your career a much-wanted boost and offering you the chance to get ahead, chances are there’s a part of you that wants to jump at the opportunity.

-If you’re unmarried you won’t be able to live with your partner, and your children won’t be able to accompany you if you’re not married to your partner either.
+If you’re unmarried, you won’t be able to live with your partner, and your children won’t be able to accompany you if you’re not married to your partner either.

 Additionally, a recent change to visa rules has seen cases of women who have been offered a job in Qatar being refused when they apply to sponsor their families to join them.

-If you’re going to be earning less than 10,000 Qatari riyal (which is just shy of £2,000) a month you’re not allowed to sponsor your family to join you either.
+If you’re going to be earning less than 10,000 Qatari riyal (which is just shy of £2,000) a month, you’re not allowed to sponsor your family to join you either.

 And finally on this point, because of the hard work and complexity associated with sorting out multiple visas for an entire family, some companies won’t offer family visas until their employee has been with them for 3, 6 or even 12 months.

-In summary, therefore, before accepting a job offer to Qatar ensure you can sponsor your family, or ensure that you and they can endure a period of enforced separation.
+In summary, therefore, before accepting a job offer to Qatar, ensure you can sponsor your family or ensure that you and they can endure a period of enforced separation.
 For some, this is an unpalatable reality.

 The good news is that the reality of it is not that bad.
 And because the numbers of expats arriving every day are somewhere in the region of 500, government departments and associated offices are getting better at the smooth processing of paperwork.

-Expect to have tests for tuberculosis, hepatitis and HIV and be fingerprinted – and expect to have to produce every single piece of paperwork you can think of from marriage and birth certificates to bank statements and rental contracts.
+Expect to have tests for tuberculosis, hepatitis, and HIV and be fingerprinted – and expect to have to produce every single piece of paperwork you can think of, from marriage and birth certificates to bank statements and rental contracts.

-Get the agreement in writing in advance from your sponsoring company that they will walk you through the process, and assist your family in the same way if/when they join you in Qatar.
+Get the agreement in writing in advance from your sponsoring company that they will walk you through the process and assist your family in the same way if/when they join you in Qatar.

-Everyone who wants to remain beyond a visit visa has to go through it, and so they will be able to tell you where to start.
+Everyone who wants to remain beyond a visit visa has to go through it, so they will be able to tell you where to start.
 After that, each step is a logical one, and you’ll find you get through it!

 Some families planning on moving to Qatar fly children in and out for mandatory assessments well in advance of their relocation to ensure their child has a school place for when they move to Qatar.

-You will need to be acutely aware of the challenges facing you if you want to get your child into school – any school – let alone the best school…
+You will need to be acutely aware of the challenges facing you if you want to get your child into school – any school – let alone the best school.

-Having a plan B is critical – from homeschooling to sending your child to boarding school in another nation, or even leaving them (and your spouse) back home to remain at their current school.
+Having a plan B is critical – from homeschooling to sending your child to boarding school in another nation or even leaving them (and your spouse) back home to remain at their current school.

 Qatar is aware of this issue – expect to see more international schools opening their doors in years to come.
 But in the interim, the problem is a serious one, and it is reportedly affecting many expats’ choices about whether they should move to Qatar or not.

 Whilst Qatar offers free healthcare to all who register, it is a system under strain, meaning that all who can afford to have insurance in place instead.
-But this can be very expensive!
+But this can be very expensive.

 You need to be aware of this because you need to ensure that your company will pay towards medical expenses/health insurance in the interim otherwise you could face a massive bill if you want to insure your entire family.

 Make sure you and your family’s health are covered before moving to Qatar because other than for very minor ailments, the public, free health scheme shouldn’t be relied upon by expats.

-5) You will need an international driving license to drive in Qatar
+5. You will need an international driving license to drive in Qatar

-Whilst you can rent a car for a week, if you’re in Qatar for longer you’ll need an international drivers license – and then if you’re applying for residency, you will have to get your Qatari driving license.
+Whilst you can rent a car for a week if you’re in Qatar for longer, you’ll need an international driver’s license – and then, if you’re applying for residency, you will have to get your Qatari driving license.